HedgehogDevelopment/AzureDeployTemplates/Blog Posts.md

 1. Intro, Setting up the Solution and VSO Build

-In this blog post series we are going to setup a Sitecore instance on Azure, with our initial deployment including some custom built modules as add-ons to that setup.
+In this blog post series I am going to setup a Sitecore instance on Azure, with the initial deployment including some custom built modules as add-ons to the setup.
-Then we're going to enable blue/green deployments on our CD instance, allowing us utilize an Azure staging slot to preview our new release before it goes live, and then swap that slot out with the current live website.
-This will give us zero downtime deployments, so the front end users of our site will not be affected.
+Then I'll go through enabling blue/green deployments on the CD instance, allowing us to utilize an Azure staging slot in order to preview our new release before it goes live, and then swap that slot out with the current live website.
+This will give us zero downtime deployments, so the front end users of the site will not be affected.

-Blue/Green Deployments have been mentioned in the past by various Sitecore MVPs, like [Link]Rob Habraken and [Link]Bas Lijten.
+Blue/Green Deployments have been mentioned in the past by various Sitecore MVPs, like [Rob Habraken](https://www.robhabraken.nl/index.php/2740/blue-green-sitecore-deployments-on-azure/) and [Bas Lijten](http://blog.baslijten.com/sitecore-on-azure-create-custom-web-deploy-packages-using-the-sitecore-azure-toolkit/).
 In this series of posts, we will dive deeper into the setup for custom modules with the new Sitecore Azure Toolkit (v1.1), new Sitecore ARM templates (for Sitecore 8.2 Update3+) and some PowerShell scripts that we've created to make this a devops engineer's dream!

 1. Intro, Setting up the solution and VSO build [this]
 2. Preparing the default scripts and packages for Azure Deployment [Link]